SPADE-IITJ/spade-iitj.github.io/_pages/team.md

 ## Administrative Support
-Reach us via our <a href="mailto:sinclab@cse.iitj.ac.in">direct email</a> for further discussions on possible positions, collaborations, and join research activities.
+Reach us via our <a href="mailto:ASPENlab@cse.iitj.ac.in">direct email</a> for further discussions on possible positions, collaborations, and join research activities.
 <a href="mailto:office_cse@iitj.ac.in">Office CSE, IITJ</a> is helping us (and other groups) with administration.
 You can additionally also email individual faculty members for more information on the work that they are pursuing.